 You’re probably familiar with the old Wall Street adage that says “bull markets climb a wall of worry.”
 This bromide was certainly proven after the U.S. stock market bottomed in March 2020.
 But as long as the market’s technical backdrop remains strong, bull markets continue to feed off this worry (which typically creates a rapid pile-up in short interest that can quickly ignite short-covering rallies) and defensive ETFs will continue to be promising investments.

 But what happens when the market’s internal condition eventually begins to weaken and those widespread worries show no sign of diminishing?
 This was precisely the condition that precipitated the February/March 2020 sell-off in the major averages, as investors’ fears over the spreading coronavirus served to fuel the selling pressure.
 Today, we’ll discuss the double-edged sword of worry as it pertains to the stock market and how you can hedge your portfolio against another fear-driven market decline.

 When the bulls of Wall Street command the field, it’s too early to think about selling stocks.
-But it’s never too early to prepare a strategy to protect your portfolio from the next market correction, and you can do that with defensive ETFs.
+But it’s never too early to prepare a strategy to protect your portfolio from the next drawdown, and you can do that with defensive ETFs.